AFARS – PART 5115

 5115.406-3 Documenting the negotiation.

 (a) Contracting officers must document within the price negotiation memorandum the results of the negotiation in sufficient detail to clearly establish all significant aspects of the contract action.
-For awards that do not require discussions, the contracting officer may use a consolidated prenegotiation memorandum/price negotiation memorandum (POM/PNM), ensuring the document contains all required content for the POM and PNM documents in sufficient detail to reconstruct actions and decisions and to support the reasonableness of the final price.
+When utilizing a consolidated POM/PNM, the contracting officer must ensure the POM/PNM contains all required content for both documents, in accordance with FAR 15.406 and DFARS PGI 215.406, and is stated in sufficient detail to reconstruct actions and decisions and to support the reasonableness of the final price.

 5115.407-4 Should-cost review.